jrkerns/pylinac/docs/source/picketfence.rst

 * The image can be any size.
 * Both leaf sizes can be analyzed (i.e. 5 and 10mm leaves for standard Millennium)
 * The image can be either orientation (pickets going up-down or left-right).
+* The image can be at any clinical SSD.

 **Restrictions**